F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_deploy-lwp-kubernetes.rst

 Deploy the F5 |lwp| for Kubernetes
 ----------------------------------
+.. lwp-deploy-guide

 Deploying the F5® |lwp| (LWP) in Kubernetes replaces `kube-proxy <http://kubernetes.io/docs/admin/kube-proxy/>`_.
-This allows a `Kubernetes Service`_ to be annotated to enable its ClusterIP to be implemented by the |lwp|, while other services retain the basic kube-proxy behavior.
+This allows you to annotate a `Kubernetes Service`_ to enable its ClusterIP to be implemented by the |lwp|, while other services retain the basic kube-proxy behavior.

 The F5 |lwp| in Kubernetes is composed of two (2) parts: